Izzoudine/AudioCleaner/Framing.md

-Sure!
-Here's the English version for your `README.md` file:

----

 ### 🎯 Model Evaluation Metrics

 To assess the performance of the noise reduction model, we selected metrics specifically suited for signal enhancement tasks, combining both objective and perceptual evaluations.